• Skip to primary navigation

 Pulled Pork Chili loaded with toppings in small cup

-Leftover pulled pork chili is a great way to repurpose that tasty pork that is sitting in your fridge!
+Leftover pulled pork chili is a great way to repurpose that tasty pork that is sitting in your fridge.
+Find so much comfort in a bowl of chili, dressed up with all the toppings you love.

 Shop Our Spices